xurei/restgoose/docs/API.md

   - **route** the path where the model will be served

-  - **getModel(req: ExpressRequest, model: MongooseModel)** if defined, returns the mongoose model that will be used for database requests.
+  - **getConnection(req: ExpressRequest)** if defined, returns the mongoose connection that will be used for database requests.
-    Typical use case is when multiple databases are used :
+    Typical use case is when multiple databases are used.

+    Note that it's up to your implementation to keep track of your connections.
+    DO NOT RECONNECT EVERY TIME !

     Example:
     ```typescript
     {
-        getModel: (req, model) => { return model. }
+        getConnection: async (req) => { return myConnection; }
     }
     ```